-For the sake of stating an iteration-complexity for PBF to find a $(\rho;1/m)$-Moreau stationary point, we now consider the specific case of PBF and Theorem \ref{thm:main1} with parameters $\chi$ and $\lam$ chosen as $\chi=1$ and $\lam = \Theta(m^{-1})$.
-In this case, it follows that
+For the sake of stating an iteration-complexity for PBF to find a $(\rho;1/m)$-Moreau stationary point, we consider the specific case of PBF and Theorem \ref{thm:main1} with parameters $\lam$ chosen as $\lam = \Theta(m^{-1})$ and $L =0$.
+In this case, it follows from \eqref{eq:def-tildem} that